terramate-io/terramate/docs/cli/code-generation/generate-file.md

 ### Generating arbitrary text

-It is possible ot use [strings and templates](https://www.terraform.io/language/expressions/strings#strings-and-templates) as known form Terraform.
+It is possible to use [strings and templates](https://www.terraform.io/language/expressions/strings#strings-and-templates) as known from Terraform.

 ```hcl
 generate_file "hello_world.json" {